JonMGabriel/CMS_System/README.md

         4.)
 Factory (pg.
 121)
             - Define an interface for creating an object, but let subclasses decide which class to instantiate.
 Factory Method lets a class defer instantiation

+OPEN SPACE FOR DISCUSSION:
+    - How are we making this project modular
+    - How are we taking user input and applying it to our site